MarynarzSwiata/Python/README.md

 *   **Learning Notes:** My personal notes and summaries of what I'm learning.
 *   **Small Projects:** As I gain confidence, I'll start working on small, beginner-friendly projects.

-Thank you for visiting my repository!
+Thank you for visiting my repository on GitHub!